A platform

 We love our university – and we are ambitious for what it could be.

-We also believe in the importance of unions: working together to make our work and our world a better place.
+We also believe that for the good university we need decent conditions and a strong, sensible union.
+It is only by working together we can make our work and our world a better place.

 We also recognise things could be much better.